davmac314/dinit/README.md

 The impatient may wish to check out the [getting started guide](doc/getting_started.md).

-Dinit is used as the init system for [Chimera Linux](https://chimera-linux.org/) and [eweOS](https://os.ewe.moe/), and is an init system option for [Artix Linux](https://artixlinux.org/).
-It is also packaged as a user service manager on many other OSes.
+Dinit is used as the init system for [Chimera Linux](https://chimera-linux.org/) and [eweOS](https://os.ewe.moe/), and is an init system option for [Artix Linux](https://artixlinux.org/) and [antiX](https://antixlinux.com/).
+It is also packaged as a user service manager on many other Linux distributions and operating systems.

 ---